-The vision of the LGBTI Youth Fund is that Switzerland is an inclusive society where all young people can freely define and express their gender identity and sexual orientation and have respectful and healthy relationships with each other.
+The vision of the LGBTI Youth Fund is that Switzerland is an inclusive society where all young people can freely define and express their gender identity and expression, as well as their romantic and sexual orientation, and have respectful and healthy relationships with each other.

 The LGBTI Youth Fund commits to promote sustainable changes for an inclusive, equitable and safe Swiss society that respects the rights and needs of LGBTIQ youth.
 Through our grant-making, we aim to support national, regional, and local initiatives responding to the specific needs of LGBTIQ youth and creating the conditions for change.

 At the LGBTI Youth Fund, we strive to put LGBTIQ youth at the centre of our mission and strategy.
 We believe in their views; LGBTIQ youth are the experts of their own lives, they know the challenges they face, the needs and opportunities they have, based on their lived experiences.
 This is why we uphold specific values that guide how we work.

 the rights of LGBTIQ youth, equality and non-discrimination.

 We strive to:

 listen to LGBTIQ youth, and create space for their leadership;

 respect the dignity, views and experience of all;